Brewers vs. Athletics Player Props Betting Odds

 Anderson Stats

-- Brian Anderson has eight doubles, a triple, eight home runs, 28 walks and 32 RBI (49 total hits).
+- Brian Anderson has 49 hits with eight doubles, a triple, eight home runs and 28 walks.
+He has driven in 32 runs.

 Anderson Recent Games